dragon28/PythonSentimentAnalysis/README.md

 # Python Sentiment Analysis

 Disclaimer :

-    For educational and record purposes only.
+1. For educational purposes only.
-    Don't use them for real trade
+2. Don't use them for real or live trade or trades.
-    You are the only responsible for your actions
+3. You are the only responsible for your actions.

 Please make sure that you have installed Python version 3.10